 Is the U.S. finally ready to give THC drinks a shot?
 Some industry experts think so.

 Now that people are officially smoking more cannabis than tobacco, it’s time for companies to try to make a profit off cannabis drinks.
 Weed-infused beverages haven’t amassed much success, mainly because THC is difficult to present in liquid form but also because the drinks tend to taste like grass.
+But the future is bright and companies doing some long term betting on cannabis drinks.

 Now, there’s a variety of brands hoping to change things by creating THC-infused drinks and providing a new and more accessible method to get high.
 Still, these products are in their infancy.